 What can influence co-occurring disorders?

-Several factors can influence the development and progression of co-occurring disorders, which involve the simultaneous presence of two or more disorders, such as a mental health disorder and a substance use disorder.
-These influencing factors can be broadly categorized into biological, psychological, and environmental aspects, each contributing in various ways:
+Several factors can influence the development of co-occurring disorders, where a mental health disorder and a substance use disorder exist together.
+These influences are often grouped into biological, psychological, and environmental categories, with each playing a role.

-- Stress: High levels of stress, whether acute or chronic, can precipitate or exacerbate mental health issues and lead to substance use as a form of self-medication.
+• Stress: High levels of both short-term and long-term stress can trigger or worsen mental health problems and lead to substance use as a way to self-medicate.

-- Family Environment: A family environment characterized by substance abuse, conflict, or lack of support can contribute to the development of mental illness and co-occurring disorders.
+• Family Environment: A home environment with substance abuse, conflict, or little support can contribute to the development of mental illness and co-occurring disorders.

-- Social Networks: Peer pressure and social networks that endorse or normalize substance use can lead to increased consumption, which can interact with mental illness.
+• Social Networks: Peer pressure and social groups that approve of substance use can lead to increased consumption, which may interact with a mental illness.

-- Access to Substances: The availability and accessibility of substances can influence the likelihood of substance use disorders, which can co-occur with mental disorders.
+• Access to Substances: Easy access to substances can increase the likelihood of a substance use disorder, which can co-occur with mental health conditions.

-- Major Life Transitions: Events such as the death of a loved one, divorce, or job loss can trigger mental health issues such as major depressive disorder and lead to substance use as a coping mechanism ultimately resulting in co occurring disorders.
+• Major Life Transitions: Events like the death of a loved one, divorce, or job loss can trigger mental health issues such as major depressive disorder, potentially leading to substance use.

-- Chronic Medical Conditions: Living with a chronic medical condition can be a significant source of stress and may lead to the development of mental illness and subsequent substance use as a form of self-medication.
+• Chronic Medical Conditions: Living with a long-term medical condition can be a major source of stress, possibly leading to mental illness and subsequent substance use as a form of self-medication.

 WE ARE AVAILABLE 24/7